Serah Williams

-Serah Williams (born January 17, 2004) is an American college basketball player for the UConn Huskies of the Big East Conference.
+Serah Williams (born January 17, 2004) is an American professional basketball player for the Portland Fire of the Women's National Basketball Association (WNBA).
+She played college basketball for the Wisconsin Badgers women's basketball and UConn Huskies.

 Early life and high school career

 Williams moved to Toronto from Brooklyn in 2018.
 Williams led the Ontario Scholastic Basketball Association (OSBA) in blocks in 2019–20.
 In her senior year campaign in high school, Williams averaged 18.1 points, 14 rebounds, 2.9 blocks and 2.0 steals per game.
 Williams participated in the 2022 All-Canadian All-Star Game (top 24 student-athletes in Canada) and also made the 2022 OSBA First-Team All-Star.

 On October 14, 2021, Williams announced that she committed to play college basketball for Wisconsin Badgers becoming the fourth member of coach Marisa Moseley’s first recruiting class.

 College career

 In her freshman year, Williams made the Big Ten All Freshman Team and was named Big Ten Freshman of the Week four times.
 In her Sophomore year, Williams set a new Big Ten record for most consecutive double-double's.
 Williams was named the Big Ten Defensive Player of the Year as well as named in the 2024 All-B1G Defensive Team and made it into the 2024 Big Ten First Team and the 2024 Big Ten All-Academic Team.

-On 12 February, 2025 Williams announced that she would be entering the transfer portal.
+On February 12, 2025, Williams announced that she would be entering the transfer portal.

-On April 30, 2025 Williams announced that she will be playing for the UConn Huskies.
+On April 30, 2025, Williams announced that she will be playing for the UConn Huskies.